-The Corporation has outstanding under the General Senior Bond Resolution \$189.2 million of Series 1993A Bonds, \$107 million of Series 1994B Bonds and \$432.3 million of Series 1995B-G Bonds, all of which are Variable Interest Rate Senior Bonds supported by letters of credit and \$294.19 million of Series 2008B Variable Rate Senior Bonds, which are Variable Interest Rate Senior Bonds, the Series 1993A Bonds, the Series 1994B Bonds, the Series 1995B-G Bonds and the Series 2008B Variable Rate Senior Bonds are subject to mandatory tender and purchase under certain circumstances.
-Provisions have been included in the Amended and Restated Variable Rate Supplemental Bond Resolution adopted pursuant to the Senior Resolution, the respective Series Resolutions authorizing the issuance of the Series 1993A Bonds, the Series 1995B-G Bonds and the Series 1993A Bonds, the Series 1995B-G Bonds and the Series 1993A Bonds, the Series 1995B-G Bonds and the Series 1993A Bonds, the Series 1995B-G Bonds and the Series 2008B Variable Rate Senior Bonds, the Series 1995B-G Bonds and the Series 1993A Bonds, the Series 1994B Bonds, the Series 1995B-G Bonds and the Series 2008B Variable Rate Senior Bonds are subject to resolution, so that only scheduled debt service on the Series 1993A Bonds, the Series 1994B Bonds, the Series 1995B-G Bonds and the Series 2008B Variable Rate Senior Bonds meeting the foregoing requirements of the Series 1995B-G Bonds and the Series 2008B Variable Rate Senior Bonds is on a parity with Outstanding Senior Bonds and all other redemptions of principal as a result of mandatory purchase will be payable solely from the Senior Subordinated Payment Fund on a parity with Subordinate Bonds.
+The Corporation has outstanding under the General Senior Bond Resolution \$189.2 million of Series 1993A Bonds, \$107 million of Series 1994B Bonds and \$432.3 million of Series 1995B-G Bonds, all of which are Variable Interest Rate Senior Bonds supported by letters of credit and \$399.675 million of Series 2008B Variable Rate Senior Bonds (which amount, following the Conversion Date, will decrease by \$105.485 million to \$294.19 million), which are Variable Interest Rate Senior Bonds with liquidity supported by standby bond purchase agreements.
+The Series 1993A Bonds, the Series 1994B Bonds, the Series 1995B-G Bonds and the Series 2008B Variable Rate Senior Bonds remaining in the weekly mode following the Conversion Date are subject to mandatory tender and purchase under certain circumstances.
+Provisions have been included in the Amended and Restated Variable Rate Supplemental Bond Resolution adopted pursuant to the General Senior Bond Resolution, the Series Resolution authorizing the issuance of the Series 1993A Bonds, the Series Resolution authorizing the issuance of the Series 1994B Bonds, the Series Resolution authorizing the issuance of the Series 1995B-G Bonds and the Series Resolution authorizing the issuance of the Series 2008B Variable Rate Senior Bonds meeting the foregoing requirements of the Senior Resolution, so that only scheduled debt service on the Series 1993A Bonds, the Series 1994B Bonds, the Series 1995B-G Bonds and the Series 2008B Variable Rate Senior Bonds remaining in the weekly mode following the Conversion Date is on a parity with Outstanding Senior Bonds and all other redemptions of principal as a result of mandatory purchase will be payable solely from the Senior Subordinated Payment Fund on a parity with Subordinate Bonds.